Ranked: The Safest Countries in South America 2024 (+ Where To Avoid!)

 Keep in mind that a thorough planning of your trip is key to enjoy the sceneries and wonders of South America while remaining safe.

-What countries would YOU love to visit in the beautiful continent?
+What countries would YOU love to visit on the beautiful continent?

-Planning a trip and have any other questions?
+Planning a move or a trip to South America and have any other questions?
 Be sure to let me know and I’ll be happy to help out a fellow explorer.